You will need this accreditation if your:

 - food business involves off-site catering

-- primary business activity is on-site catering on part of the premises to 200 or more people on 12 or more occasions in any 12-month period
+- primary business activity is on-site catering on entrie/part of the premises stated in your licence for more than 199 persons on more than 11 occasions in any 12-month period

 A food safety program is a documented system that identifies the food safety hazards in the handling of food in a food business and details the way the hazards will be controlled in that business.